Traveller’s Guide to the Skein Reach – Subsector 5 and Aurora Station

 The Mantid are extremely social creatures and demonstrate high degrees of cooperation and devotion to their colony.
 Though their language is not well understood, xenobiologists postulate that they communicate both with a spoken symbolic language and through pheromones.
 These chemical communications seem to generate simultaneous emotional responses through a colony – if one is attacked the fight-or-flight response rapidly spreads to all Mantids in a group.
 Most other sentient creatures find the Mantid’s pheromones unpleasant and describe their habitats as “smelly” or “stinky”. (more…)

-Posted in Creature, Location, Race, Region, Traveller and tagged Mantid by Adam A. Thompson with no comments yet.
+Posted in Creature, Location, Race, Region, Traveller and tagged by with no comments yet.

 OPEN GAME LICENSE